Leader-board/OA-and-Interviews/Online Assessments.md

 Your test results are technically valid without an expiration date.
 However, companies have the right to set a limit on how old a test result must be, as described at [here](https://support.codesignal.com/hc/en-us/articles/1500001964122--Setting-age-limits-for-certification-results).
 What this means is that if you have a company that wants, for instance, only results in the last 6 months, but your latest result was earlier than that, you will not have a choice but to retake the exam, and a similar issue can happen if you had an older result that was better than a "valid" test result.
 Of course, those results will still be valid for those companies that don't use this feature, and you retain the right to retake the test even if you do have a valid result that meets this age limit.

-![A CodeSignal test report (which is similar to what companies will see)](./media/image4.png)
+![A CodeSignal test report (which is similar to what companies will see)](./media/image10.png)

-**Figure 4**: A CodeSignal test report (which is similar to what companies will see)
+**Figure 3**: A CodeSignal test report (which is similar to what companies will see)

-You will also get a “score” out of 1200, 300 for each question.
-Disregard it.
-Also, unlike most other testing platforms, CodeSignal is *very* unforgiving with incomplete solutions (which are likely in Q4 with suboptimal solutions) – it may seem like you got 70% of the test cases right (and get a score like 210/300) but get a scaled score that seemed like you got nothing.
-Partial marking is almost non-existent, and you need to get the entire question right to get points for it in practice.
-Also notice above that you’ll get a triangular graph that show your implementation, problem-solving and speed – do not worry about them too much.
-The scaled score out of 850 is the most important.
+Notice above that you’ll get a square graph that show your implementation, problem-solving and speed – do not worry about them too much.
+The scaled score out of 600 is the most important.
+Also, complete as much of the test as you can.
+It is better to write a brute-force solution for Q4 and get half points than to leave it blank - since spring 2023, CodeSignal has been more generous in marking partial solutions (they used to be very stingy with non-perfect solutions in the past).

 It may help to try out some CodeSignal GCA practice tests (which you can take every day or so).
-The scoring algorithm is the same, and the questions give a good approximation on what you would get on the actual test.
+The questions give a good approximation on what you would get on the actual test.

 In rare cases (such as SIG), you may be given a non-GCA examination (wherein the